 Being so close to the University of Montana, it’s not surprising that Missoula attracts a lot of college students and young families.

-As the second largest city in Montana, there’s a lot to consider when planning a move to Missoula.
-The process can seem a bit overwhelming.
+As the second-largest city in Montana, there’s a lot to consider when planning a move to Missoula.

-But not to worry, we’ve put together this guide to give you all the info you need to relocate to Missoula.
+Luckily, we’ve put together this guide to give you all the info you need to feel at home in Missoula.